TV advertising is being impacted by video-on-demand and streaming services.

 How to secure the relevance of TV advertising in the streaming industry?

 As we have already discussed, users these days have access to subscription-based video-on-demand content for a lower price.
-With an increasing customers choosing subscription-based streaming services, they are signing up for an ad-free viewing experience.
-In such a scenario, what TV advertisers can do to secure their position in the industry?
+With an increasing number of customers choosing subscription-based streaming services, they are signing up for an ad-free viewing experience.
+In such a scenario, what can TV advertisers do to secure their position in the industry?

 With such a significant change, TV advertisers must stay on top of the changing environment and understand the different types of streaming services and their benefits.
 While the subscription business model is not a positive plot for advertisers, other options exist.

-Hybrid business models that combine ad-based and subscription models offer a great alternate option for the audience who can choose between ad-based and ad-free versions.
+Hybrid business models that combine ad-based and subscription models offer a great alternative option for the audience, who can choose between ad-based and ad-free versions.
 The main benefit for TV advertisers here is that the audience prefers watching ads, and the number of ads is less.
-Unlike traditional TV, viewers aren’t going to switch channels, and therefore the attention is more.
+Unlike traditional TV, viewers aren’t going to switch channels, and therefore, the attention is more.

 TV advertisers will adapt and innovate

-As always, the only way for TV advertisers to hold on to the rapidly changing times is to adapt to these changes and innovate.
+As always, the only way for TV advertisers to survive rapidly changing times is to adapt and innovate.
 With their trusted brand identity and high-quality content, they can pave the path to success if they are prepared to adapt and take advantage of what viewers like about commercial TV.

 - Addressable TV: This technology allows advertisers to target their ads to specific households or individuals based on their demographics, interests, and viewing habits.
 This is a more effective way to reach consumers and can help advertisers improve their ROI.

-- Programmatic TV: This is a way to buy and sell TV advertising programmatically, using real-time data and analytics.
-This can help advertisers save time and money, and it can also help them reach their target audience more effectively.
+- Programmatic TV is a way to buy and sell TV advertising programmatically, using real-time data and analytics.
+This can help advertisers save time and money and reach their target audience more effectively.

 - OTT advertising: This is advertising on over-the-top (OTT) platforms, such as Netflix, Hulu, and Amazon Prime Video.
 OTT platforms are growing in popularity, so advertisers need to find ways to reach viewers on these platforms.